OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 of creating redundant records, rather than unifying, which would cause higher taxa from the lower priority taxonomy to be "broken".]

-### Preference heuristic: Lineage

-Taxa with a common lineage are preferred to those without.
+### Separate taxa with wildly different ranks

+We assume that a taxon with rank above the level of genus (family, class, etc.) cannot be the same as a taxon with rank genus or below (tribe, species, etc.).

+### Prefer taxa with shared lineage names

+A taxon that's in the same place in the taxonomy as a source is preferred to one that's not; for example we would rather match a weasel to a weasel than to a fish.
 There are several factors that make it tricky to turn this truism into an actionable rule.

 * At the time that alignment is being done, we do not know the alignments of the ancestors, so we cannot compare ancestors.